This site is not affiliated with any water heater manufacturer or plumber

 Bottom line for 2026 install timing

 If you need to replace a failing water heater, install in 2026.
-The 25C credit is stable, unit prices are flat to slightly down vs 2025, and labour rates will only rise from here.
-If your current heater is working, you can wait for spring 2026 or spring 2027 (early-season pricing is 5 to 10% below peak fall pricing) without missing meaningful policy or incentive changes.
+Unit prices are flat to slightly down vs 2025, and labour rates will only rise from here.
+The federal credit is already gone, so there is no incentive deadline to chase or wait out: if your current heater is working, you can wait for spring 2026 or spring 2027 (early-season pricing is 5 to 10% below peak fall pricing) without missing meaningful policy changes.

-The honest cost expectation for a typical 2026 US install: $3,500 pre-incentive on a 2-bath suburban gas swap to a Rinnai RU160iN or equivalent, dropping to $2,900 after the federal 25C credit, and $2,100 to $2,400 in the high-rebate states after stacking state and utility incentives.
+The honest cost expectation for a typical 2026 US install: $3,500 on a 2-bath suburban gas swap to a Rinnai RU160iN or equivalent, with no federal credit to deduct, and $2,200 to $3,100 net in the few territories with live utility rebates (SoCalGas tiers reach $1,300; Energy Trust of Oregon pays $400).

 Frequently asked questions